paulstothard/chimeric-mitochondrial-RNA-analysis/README.md

 # chimeric-mitochondrial-RNA-analysis

-This repository describes the methods used to characterize chimeric mitochondrial RNA transcripts in RNA-Seq datasets.
+This repository contains the code and methods used to characterize chimeric mitochondrial RNA transcripts in RNA-Seq datasets.
 The results of this work are included in the following publication:

 > Chimeric mitochondrial RNA transcripts in mitochondrial genetic diseases and aging.
 >